 Her enticing voluptuousness is amplified by an impressive cascade of blonde tresses.
-Not lost in this pastiche are her full lips and even features.
-The nude woman’s soft gaze connects with the junctions of her fingers and toes.
-What makes this composition work for me is the circular pathway of fascinating visual elements from her face, hand, foot, knees, and the contour of her torso.
+Not lost in this composition are her full lips and even features.
+She grabs her toes with her fingers, and gazes at the junction of these body parts.
+The composition flows along a circular pathway of fascinating visual elements from her face to her hand, foot, knees, and through the contour of her torso.
 Her environment is mostly negative space, connected only by shadows and slight reflections under her knees.

 This photograph celebrates sensuality as an aspect of what it means to be human and within the context of visual composition.
 An unapologetic admiration of beauty, the image offers the viewer a brief recess from reality in its dreamlike world.
-The pose and choice of subject are also influenced by classic pin-up girl photography, drawing, and painting.
-My collaborator was fully invested in this undertaking.
-She plays a nuanced character, outside of the dichotomy of age-old symbolism where women are portrayed as the extremes of Eve (sinner) and the Madonna.
-The playful performance and on-camera charisma is a re-imagining of the pin-up girl photography genre.
+She was fully invested in this undertaking, playing a nuanced character outside of the dichotomy of age-old symbolism where women are portrayed as only the extremes of the sinner Eve or the sacred Madonna.

-My influences in pinup art include Olivia De Berardinis, Mel Ramos, and Hajime Sorayama.
-I was also aware of the work of Bunny Yeager and Peter Gowland during my art education, although I didn’t adopt those styles.
-I was further influenced by Helmut Newton and Ellen von Unwerth.
+The artist’s influences in reimagining the pin-up art genre include Olivia De Berardinis, Mel Ramos, and Hajime Sorayama.
+He was further influenced by fashion photographers Helmut Newton and Ellen von Unwerth.